cccbr/runningatower/content/docs/120-ropes/index.md

 ### Sally

 A sally might experience wear at its top if it passes through a rope guide or a boss in a low ceiling.
 There may also be wear within the length of a sally if it falls within a boss or rope guide at backstroke.
-Factors like this should be made known to a rope maker when ordering ropes as it may be possible to adjust the sally to compensate.
+Factors like this should be made known to a Rope Maker when ordering ropes as it may be possible to adjust the sally to compensate.

 If woollen strands are sticking out from a sally you can carefully trim them off.
 Do not attempt to pull them out.
-However, if the sally is dropping wool or starting to come apart you should contact a rope maker as a repair may be possible.
+However, if the sally is dropping wool or starting to come apart you should contact a Rope Maker as a repair may be possible.

 ### Tail end